picoCTF/start-problem-dev/example-problems/custom-ssh/README.md

    container. "builder" is actually a special name to cmgr, it's the container that it always expects to find `/challenge/metadata.json` and `/challenge/artifacts.tar.gz` if applicable.
-The rest of "builder" is similar to Custom Service. "sshHost" isn't too different either, but notice the COPY instructions that grab files from "builder", such as line 40.
+The rest of "builder" is similar to Reversing Python. "sshHost" isn't too different either, but notice the COPY instructions that grab files from "builder", such as line 40.
 This is a critical ability to connect your containers and your other containers are likely to need to know things from the "builder" container.
 We copy all